 What’s the takeaway?

-If you try the methods listed above and don’t notice any improvements to your skin, consult a doctor, because you may require a stronger treatment.
+If you try the methods listed above and don’t notice any improvements to your skin, talk with a doctor about your skin concerns, because you may require a stronger treatment.
+This may include prescription topical treatment or oral antibiotics.
 Also, know that having acne is a normal part of life and nothing to be ashamed of!

 How can Pandia Health help

 Speaking of acne treatment, Pandia Health’s expert doctors can prescribe you acne treatment tailored to your severity of acne and whether it is hormonally related or not.
+They will find the best prescription treatment for your acne concern (topical retinoids, oral antibiotics, or topical antibiotics, they will find your best match!)
 As the ONLY women-founded and women-led, doctor-led birth control delivery service, Pandia Health is here to help.
 If you live in AL, AZ, CA, CO, FL, GA, IL, MI, MN, NV, NY, OH, OR, PA, TN, TX, and WY, schedule an online consultation with one of our expert doctors – they can help you find an acne treatment that best suits your needs.
 Sign up today!

 Disclaimer: This article is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your healthcare provider before starting or changing acne treatment.